michaelw90/michaelw90.github.io/_posts/2020-04-21-thirty-things-at-thirty.md

 21. Meet someone famous
 22. Reconnect with old friend
 23. Go on a cruise
-24. Do a talk at an event.
+24. Do a talk at an event
 25. Cirque du Soleil
 26. Wimbledon
 27. Michelin Star Meal